 Sam Lee is a Mercury Prize nominated folk singer, song collector, promoter (of BBC award-winning folk club The Nest Collective) and radio host.
 His two critically acclaimed albums (‘Ground of Its Own’ and ‘The Fade in Time’) showcase songs he has collected first hand from the Gypsy Traveller Community.

-Sam is taking the artistic lead in a collaborative project involving musicians from the Nest Collective and The Song Collection Collective.
-He is starting by interviewing members of the Traveller and former sea faring communities, and capturing their stories to use as a starting point for creating songs with young people. [but not on film??]
-Something about Renee Smith?
+Sam is taking the artistic lead in a collaborative project with regular sessions led by a musician from the Nest Collective, Jack Durtnall..
+He is starting by interviewing members of the Traveller and former sea faring communities, and capturing their stories to use as a starting point for creating songs with young people.

-Sam and his fellow musicians will then work in schools to explore listening and recording sounds in their own lives and interviewing their elders or inspirational people from their own families.
+Sam and his fellow musicians will work in schools to explore listening and recording sounds in pupils own lives perhaps interviewing their elders or inspirational people from their own families, or recording familiar sounds.
 This becomes a resource for song writing, creating lyrics and exploring musical forms and song construction.
-Travellers and sea farers may visit the school and Sam hopes to take the children out to perform the results of their work.
+Sam Hopes that Travellers and sea farers may visit the schools and there will be an opportunity for children to share the results of their work with those who have inspired them.

-The project will engage Trinity House Brethren (older men linked to former seafaring community of Hull), the traveller community, Year 5 pupils of Buckingham School and Year
+The project will work with Trinity House, with former sea farers from Hull, the Traveller community, Year 5 pupils of Buckingham School and Year 8 and 9 pupils in Trinity Academy.

-Polly Eldridge is supporting Sam to manage the project and she and Sam have been for an initial exploratory visit to Hull, meeting with the Council’s Gypsy Liaison Officer.

-Sam and Polly are developing a specific proposal (including proposed schedule of work and lesson plans) to share with Buckingham Primary School.

-Sam is working with guest artists including Jack Durtnall, Richard O’Neil, Belinda O’Hooley and Heidi Tidow and Sam Pirt.
+Sam is working with guest artists including Jack Durtnall, Richard O’Neil Hazel Richings and Sam Pirt.

-Visiting – Sam is approaching a range of guest artists including GONE??

-Leafcutter John

-Beccy Unthank

-Alasdair Roberts

-Cosmo Sheldrake

 ELIZA CARTHY